nettabendev/Distributed-Systems-Programing/README.md

 Each worker takes some load of the work by communicating with the mannageer side. further explanation of how this code works you can find in the other readme file.

 CREDITS:
-The Assignment was the product of the combined work of my partner Abraham Cohen and me.
+This Assignment is the product of the combined work of my partner Abraham Cohen and me.